bolderbrush10/SearchlightAssault/programmer-notes.md

   - Maybe we'll need to create hidden constant-combinators / deciders and dynamically set their output in on_tick...
   - (Or maybe we don't even hide the combinators, that could be cool if they were "exposed".
      Their sprites could still just be a part of the base-searchlight's sprite)
+- Should we look up if there's an event for when the player modifies a gui to read X/Y, and only read from the SL combinator then?
+  (nb, we'd have to figure out how to track copy-pasted / ghost entities)

+- Make sure if turtle leaves SL range we stop it
+- We know the speed of the turtle...
+Maybe we calculate the max distance it can travel in n ticks before reaching the turret range, and start checking every n ticks accordingly?

 ## Next Tasks:

+- Use Prototype/CustomInput and make a GUI panel option to allow taking direct control of the spotlight Pop up a window that shows the spotlight beam's area

+- Fix blueprinting / ghosts for boosted turrets & searchlight & any control interfaces

 - Test multiplayer online

+- On force changed for individual entities doesn't work.. is that a problem?

 - Make a kickass prison escape game mode
   Figure out how to make night time even darker?
 Maybe render an overlay visible-only to the guard force?